Workers' Comp Insurance for HVAC Technicians: A Comprehensive Guide

 HVAC Workers’ Comp Class Code

-Class codes tell how much risk is associated with a specific employment position.
+Class codes have an assigned risk rate that codifies how much risk is associated with a specific employment position.
 For instance, a salesperson who works at a desk has a much lower level of risk than one that works in the field.
 Several class codes can apply to HVAC technicians, depending on the nature of the business.
-These include:

 • 5537 – This class code will apply to most HVAC technicians who work in the field installing, servicing, and repairing forced air heating, ventilation, air-conditioning, and combination systems.